babytruckdriver/spacedRep/README.md

 SpacedRep
 ===============

-An "Spaced Repetition Learning System" backendless app.
+An "Spaced Repetition Learning System" backendless app based in Canjs.

 Installation and execution instructions:
 ------------------------------------------